Fields

 4 - Behavior and Layout Settings

-This area is the "control panel" for your field, defining business rules, access permissions, and its position on the form.
+This area is the "control panel" for your field, defining business rules and access permissions.

 4.1 Data Integrity Rules